grantcolley/blazor-notes/README.md

 ##### Handle Caught Exceptions Outside of a Razor Component's Lifecycle
 Use `ComponentBase.DispatchExceptionAsync` in a Razor component to process exceptions thrown outside of the component's lifecycle call stack.
 This permits the component's code to treat exceptions as though they're lifecycle method exceptions.
 Thereafter, Blazor's error handling mechanisms, such as error boundaries, can process the exceptions.
 <br>
-`ComponentBase.DispatchExceptionAsync` is used in Razor component files that inherit from ComponentBase.
+`ComponentBase.DispatchExceptionAsync` is used in Razor component files that inherit from `ComponentBase`.
 ```C#
 try
 {